-This Bacon Corn Sourdough Stuffing is a great twist on the classic holiday stuffing.
+This bacon corn sourdough stuffing is a great twist on the classic holiday stuffing.
 It’s packed full of crispy sourdough bread chunks, sweet corn, salty bacon, caramelized onions, and tons of fresh herbs and garlic.
-You’re going to love this easy and delicious stuffing recipe!

 This post is sponsored by Libby’s® Fruits and Vegetables.
 All opinions are 100% my own.

 Ok, I know there has been a lot of stuffing around here lately BUT it’s holiday time and that means STUFFING!

 And, it’s one of my favorite parts of holiday meals.